lino-framework/lino/docs/ref/model_methods.rst

 Special model methods
 ---------------------

+.. modmeth:: allow_cascaded_delete

+    Set this to `True` on models whose objects should get automatically deleted if a related object gets deleted.
+    Example: Lino should not refuse to delete a Mail just because it has some
+    Recipient.
+    When deleting a Mail, Lino should also delete its Recipients.
+    That's why :class:`lino.modlib.mails.models.Recipient`
+    has ``allow_cascaded_delete = True``.

 .. modmeth:: disabled_fields

     return a list of names of fields that should be disabled (not editable)